skyssolutions/lynxchan/src/be/Readme.md

 * `disableCatalogPosting`(Boolean): removes the thread creation form from the board`s catalogs.
 * `ipExpirationDays`(Number): amount of days to wait before removing the ip from postings counting from it's date of creation.
 Null or any value below 1 means that ips should never be removed.
 The schedule that clears the ips is run hourly.
 * `individualCaches`(Boolean): enables individual HTML caches for postings and log entries.
 Keep this in mind when working on the front-end, for nothing will remove this cache unless the actual posting is edited or all caches are manually deleted when this setting is selected.
+* `allowTorPosting`(Boolean): allows TOR users to post.
+If bypass block is not disabled, they will still be able to post if they use it.
+* `allowTorFiles`(Boolean): when posting, allows TOR users to post files.

 `db.json`: contains database connection information.
 * `address`: address of the database.